GrosSacASac/JavaScript-Set-Up/js/JavaScript_Style_Guide.md

 Avoid those.
 Prefer `+=` and `-=`.
 There is no need to remember the difference between `--a` and `a--`.
-The incremt value can be something else than 1.
+The increment amount can be something else than 1.
 It can be any variable.
 It is consistent with other operators such as /= , *= , **= , %= etc

 ```js